All Episodes

 Anyway, ladies and gentlemen.

-So here we have Amtrak, not underfunded.
+So here we have Amtrak not underfunded.

-It has not there aren't any budget cuts ever.
+There aren't any budget cuts ever.

-It's the same old SAMO.
+It's the same old story.

-Now the Republicans did push back on the floor of the House, and then some serious arguments that took place on that.
+Now, the Republicans did push back on the floor of the House.

-Did you know, and I'm not saying there's any big deal about this, mind you.
+And I'm not saying there's any big deal about this, mind you.

-Did you know that the uh did you know that the engineer, the Amtrak engineer, was a same-sex marriage advocate?
+Did you know that the did you know that the engineer, the Amtrak engineer, was a same-sex marriage advocate?

-You didn't know that.
+You didn't know that?

 Well, I'm not making a big deal of it.